tikalk/LiveCast/api.md

 **For Text Editor, Canvas, Presentation**
-The admin can use the OUT commands or others will only recieve notification on changes
+The admin can use the OUT commands and others will only recieve notification on changes

 **Text Editor**
 we'll want to send on the writing process including deleteing and cursor movement, this why on the admin side we need to